 How do you organize your weeks and days?
 Do you have a determined structure or a flexible routine?

 This made a huge difference in terms of slowing down and focusing on what really matters.
-So I start my day with meditation and then go into a group huddle at the beginning of the day where we look into our priorities.
+So I start my day with meditation, and then go into a group huddle at the beginning of the day when we look into our priorities.